Emmanuel-Oreofe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that switches current user
+a script that print the effective username